Sunfire (comics): Fictional character biography

-Sunfire becomes involved with the X-Men once again when Apocalypse kidnaps him, as Sunfire is one of the Twelve, a group of unique mutants Apocalypse required to obtain reality-warping powers.
+Sunfire becomes involved with the X-Men once again when Apocalypse kidnaps him, as Sunfire is one of the Twelve, a group of mutants Apocalypse required to obtain reality-warping powers.
 Sunfire then became a member of the Mumbai branch of X-Corporation, a non-government organization devoted to the protection of mutant rights.

 During the early story arcs of the latest edition of Marvel Team-Up, Sunfire attempts to combat the powerful villain known as Titannus, a reject of the Super-Skrull program who had made his way to Earth after being brainwashed by an alien race to serve as their ultimate weapon.
-Attempting to contain Titannus, Sunfire summons practically the entire Japanese army to confront him, but the powerful foe defeats them army with ease, and is only barely beaten by a new team that had been hastily assembled by Doctor Strange to combat this threat.
+Attempting to contain Titannus, Sunfire summons the Japanese army to confront him, but the powerful foe defeats them army with ease, and is only barely beaten by a new team hastily assembled by Doctor Strange to combat this threat.

 Later, it was revealed that Sunfire had worked with Rogue and Mystique back when Sunfire was still working with Tomo and Rogue was a member of the Brotherhood of Mutants.
 Also working with them was a girl called Blindspot, who had the power to erase and restore memories.
 The four were on a mission to steal the process to bond adamantium from Lord Dark Wind, the father of Lady Deathstrike.

 Since Blindspot always erased her tracks once a contract ended, she wipes the minds of everyone involved so no one would remember her.
-Subsequently, Blindspot discovers Lord Dark Wind wanted all four dead for trying to steal his adamantium process.
+Blindspot discovers Lord Dark Wind wanted all four dead for trying to steal his adamantium process.
 Realizing that the others would be in danger while having no memory of their mission, Blindspot went back to Japan to erase Lord Dark Wind's memory.
 When she got there, she discovered that his daughter (who later became Deathstrike) had already killed him.
 Blindspot erased Deathstrike's memories but, as Deathstrike was more machine than woman, Deathstrike was able to restore her own memories from an electronic backup.
 Deathstrike kidnapped Blindspot, who released a group photo of Sunfire, Rogue, and Mystique to attract their attention to save her.
 Rogue joined Sunfire, whose reputation had been ruined by the photograph, in Tokyo to discover why they were framed and who was responsible.
 The two ran into Lady Deathstrike who, in a heated battle, cut off Sunfire's legs, leaving him in critical condition.
 Rogue surrendered to Deathstrike, who imprisoned the two.
 While imprisoned, Rogue met Blindspot, who restored Rogue's memories and explained what was going on.